Blue poison dart frog

 For more info on classifications visit www.iucnredlist.org

-We are currently home to several blue poison dart frogs which can be found in the Wee Beasties building.
+We have several blue poison dart frogs in our Wee Beasties building.

 Population